top of page

 • Pain points: What challenges do they face that your business can solve?

 You can gather this information through surveys, social media insights, and analytic tools.
 Once you have this data, segment your audience based on common characteristics.
-This allows for personalised content that resonates more with each segment.
+This allows for personalized content that resonates more with each segment.

 Close-up view of a person analysing audience data